I Don't Want to Know: Lyrics and music

-In "I Don't Want to Know" Nicks picks up the "move down the line" motif with the lines:
+In "I Don't Want to Know" Nicks picks up the "get on down the line" motif with the lines:

 Reception

 Rolling Stone critic John Swenson described "I Don't Want to Know" as "pure post-Buffalo Springfield country-rock formula."
 Fleetwood Mac biographer, Carroll, attributes its strength to the vocal harmonies between Nicks and Buckingham and to Buckingham's "strong country-pop guitar solo."
 Stylus Magazine critic Patrick McKay regards "I Don't Want to Know" as one of the "strongest tracks" on Rumours.
 In his book Killing Yourself to Live: 85% of a True Story, Chuck Klosterman praised Buckingham's acoustic guitar playing in that the way you can hear the squeaking sound of his fingers sliding down the guitar strings made the opening of the song sound "organic and raw."
 Music historian Joel Whitburn lists "I Don't Want to Know" as an essential song for downloading to an iPod.
-Author Joe S. Harrington regards Liz Phair's "Six Foot One" as a "musical [and] spiritual descendent" of "I Don't Want to Know."
+Author Joe S. Harrington regards Liz Phair's "Six Foot One" as a "musical [and] spiritual descendant" of "I Don't Want to Know."

 Other media

-The Goo Goo Dolls covered "I Don't Want to Know" on Legacy - A Tribute to Fleetwood Mac's Rumours in 1998.
+The Goo Goo Dolls covered "I Don't Want to Know" on Legacy: A Tribute to Fleetwood Mac's Rumours in 1998.
 According to AllMusic critic Stephen Thomas Erlewine, "the Goo Goo Dolls rock the song up".
-The song was used in a second season episode of Glee titled "Rumours."
-The song was performed by Cory Monteith (as Finn Hudson) and Dianna Agron (as Quinn Fabray).
+The song was used in a second-season episode of Glee titled "Rumours" and was performed by Cory Monteith (as Finn Hudson) and Dianna Agron (as Quinn Fabray).
 In 2013, the song was used in a Saturday Night Live sketch, "Diner Divorce".
 The divorcing couple's intense arguments would end whenever the song played.